bdevos/rss-to-email/README.md

 ## Pro and cons

-:fire: your data stays in your own Github
+:fire: your data stays in your own Github account

-:fire: you can fully customize the email you will receive and when you want to be updated
+:snowflake: fully customize the email

+:date: receive the updates when and where you want

 :poop: might have to do some tweaking